knulli-cfw/knulli.org/docs/guides/partitioning.md

 Don't worry.
 By default, KNULLI comes with a small 512 MB userdata partition to make sure it can be flashed on SD cards of any size (8 GB or greater).

 However, during the first boot of KNULLI, KNULLI will detect the unused space and **resize** the `SHARE` partition to **max out** the remaining available space of your SD card.
-Once the partition is resized, it will also be **re-formatted** to **exFAT**. to make this drive accessible on your Windows machine.
+Once the partition is resized, it will also be **re-formatted** to **exFAT** to make this drive accessible on your Windows machine.

 <table>
   <tr>